 Easy shipping options on Mercari.
-You can either pay the shipping charges or have the buyer pay it ( Tip: if you pay for shipping, you will likely have more buyers, hence more sales ).
-You get to choose between the Mercari weight based shipping label or you can figure out the shipping yourself.
+You can either pay the shipping charges yourself or have the buyer pay it ( Tip: if you pay for shipping, you will likely have more buyers, hence more sales ).
+You get to choose between the Mercari weight-based shipping label or you can figure out the shipping yourself.

 On eBay, you first need to decide whether you are shipping internationally or just within the US.
-The shipping rates will apply accordingly.
+The shipping rates will be adjusted accordingly.
 You get to choose whether you want to set a fixed shipping price or charge buyers based on their location.
-The shipping schemes are a bit confusing at first with many factors to considers like weighing, selecting classes, selecting carries.
+The shipping schemes are a bit confusing at first, with many factors to consider like weighing, selecting classes, and selecting carriers.
 This will get easier as you use the app.

 Mercari provides just email support.
 Not very sure of their call support seems like there isn’t a specific number to contact their customer care via call.

 eBay customer support is fab.
-They provide on call support as well as an email support.
+They provide on-call support as well as email support.

-Both the Apps have some commonly asked questions listed in their help centre , if your question is something basic which is frequently asked them you may just find your answers there.
+Both the apps have some frequently asked questions listed in their help centers; if your question is something basic that is frequently asked you may just find your answers there.